padl-project/aweg-cardisoma-palatability/README.md

 # aweg-cardisoma-palatability
-Preparing Alex Wegman data on Cardisoma Palatability to publish to EDI with the corresponding EML.
+Preparing Alex Wegmann data on Cardisoma Palatability to publish to EDI with the corresponding EML.